Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * One single Gateway to provide this functionality
 * TGWs can be attached to VPNs, Direct Connect Gateways, 3rd party appliances and TGWs in other Regions/accounts

+!!! note

+    Connections supported by a transit gateway:

+    * VPN to a physical datacenter
+    * Direct Connect Gateway
+    * Transitive connections between multiple VPCs

+!!! tip

+    * VPC Peering does not have an aggregate bandwidth limitation.
+    * Transit gateway connections to a VPC provide up to 50 Gbps of bandwidth.
+    * A VPN connection provides a maximum throughput of 1.25 Gbps.

 ### IPv6 in VPC

 * **IPv4 cannot be disabled for your VPC and subnets**